bagrinsergiu/BitBlox-Api/docs/getting_started.rst

 API Credential Rotation
 -----------------

-Access to the API is available to everyone with a BitBlox Developer account.
+Access to the API is available to everyone with a BitBlox Plus account.
 Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/developer/editors>`_ to manage keys.
 It is important that you treat this key as if it were a secret password.
 With an API key and secret, anyone can access endpoints from your account.

 |
 |